muxinc/mux-ruby/docs/LiveStreamsApi.md

 opts = {
   limit: 56, # Integer | Number of items to include in the response
   page: 56, # Integer | Offset by this many pages, of the size of `limit`
-  stream_key: 'stream_key_example' # String | Filter response to return live stream for this stream key only }
+  stream_key: 'stream_key_example', # String | Filter response to return live stream for this stream key only
+  status: MuxRuby::LiveStreamStatus::ACTIVE # LiveStreamStatus | Filter response to return live streams with the specified status only
+}

 begin